pitt-crc/quota_notifier/docs/source/overview/installation.rst

    }

 By default, the application looks for the settings file at ``/etc/notifier/settings.json``.
-This path can also be changed at runtime (see the :doc:`usage` page for more information).
+This path can also be changed at runtime (see the :doc:`../getting_started/usage` page for more information).

 Once the application has been configured, you can check the configuration file is valid by running: